glenmillard/ServerNetworkChecker/PythonNetworkApplication/README.md

 3. add your creds to the user.txt, the commands you want to run on your servers to cmd.txt, and your ip.txt - put the ip addresses of your servers.
-Run the NetworkApp.py script - it will prompt you for the location of your files once your application is up and running, run the graph.py script - this will show you the CPU load of your server(s)
+Run the NetworkApp.py script - it will prompt you for the location of your files once your application is up and running, run the graph.py script - this will show you the CPU load of your server(s) Note - I created and ran all of this in Eclipse - just so you know.